 17 to drive, 16 to navigate.

-For drivers a valid driving licence and a club membership card.
-For navigators a club membership card and an Ordnance Survey 1:50000 map of the area.
+For drivers a valid driving licence, a club membership card and a Motorsport UK RS Clubman licence.
+For navigators a club membership card, a Motorsport UK RS Clubman licence and an Ordnance Survey 1:50000 map of the area.

 Any road legal taxed, insured and MOT’d car is acceptable.

 A navigator to help plot the points and tell the driver where to go (spouses, girl or boyfriends are usually good at this!).

 A map light for the previously mentioned navigator.

 A piece of wood to put under the jack if you need to change a wheel, as you are likely to be using some obscure lanes.